PPE Regulations for Employers

 Protection from hazards

 PPE serves as a barrier between the worker and workplace hazards, such as chemicals, biological agents, sharp objects, falling objects, noise, radiation, and electrical hazards.
 By wearing appropriate PPE, workers can reduce their exposure to these dangers, minimising the risk of injury or illness.
-For example, wearing safety helmets can protect against head injuries from falling objects, while gloves can prevent cuts, burns, and chemical exposure.
+For example, wearing safety helmets can protect against head injuries from falling objects, while protective gloves can prevent cuts, burns, and chemical exposure.
 Respiratory protective equipment (RPE) can safeguard against inhalation of harmful substances, reducing the risk of respiratory diseases.

 Over two million people worldwide suffer from work-related injuries each year, which makes buying PPE one of the most important decisions you can make.
 PPE doesn’t reduce the risk itself, that’s why it’s at the bottom of the hierarchy of controls.
 But the right PPE could be the difference between life and death - that's why partnering with a trusted PPE product supplier is essential.